-Students who return to the Certificate in Business Administration program after voluntarily withdrawing or being dismissed will have all of their existing grades and GPA carry forward subject to all Catalog policies regarding Repeats.
+Students who return to the Certificate programs after voluntarily withdrawing or being dismissed will have all of their existing grades and GPA carry forward subject to all Catalog policies regarding Repeats.

 Therefore, students who have used all their potential Repeats and are not maintaining a 3.0 GPA will not be readmitted into the program.